vimlet/eon/eon-docs/release/tutorial/entries/[3]Data Management.md

 The store is based on the Javascript `Map` object to warehouse the data.
 You might be thinking why this little layer of complexity.
 There are two main issues you won't deal with `Objects` or `Arrays` in Javascript:

 - The associative behavior is missing when using Arrays, for a simple reason: you cannot access to any item but using its position index.
-- Object covers this issue since it is based on a key/value structure but, it has its own problems like: when you insert a new object property, it is not guaranteed to keep the items insertion order so it could become a big headache when accessing the data.
+- Object covers this issue since it is based on a key/value structure but, it has its own problems like when you insert a new object property, it is not guaranteed to keep the items insertion order so it could become a big headache when accessing the data.

 `Map` can hold both objects and primitive values as either key or value, so it solves all the other previous issues, and much more which are not mentioned in this article.

 As a consequence, it is not possible to pass to the store any different types of data.
-To overcome this issue Eon offers two functions for parsing the frequent Javascript types based data into a `Map` object:
+To overcome this mishap, Eon offers two functions for parsing those types based data into a `Map` object:

 ```[javascript]
 // Store data from an `Array` source